ibm-cloud-docs/Cloudant/offerings/learning-center.md

 With {{site.data.keyword.cloudant_short_notm}}, you can specify any number of *Indexes* (or indices).

 An index is a secondary data structure that is built from the document list.
-It contains data that is sorted by the fields you specify for example, books that are sorted by date and title.
+It contains data that is sorted by the fields you specify, for example, books that are sorted by date and title.
 If you perform a query that asks for data that matches a document's date and title, the indexed data structure can be used to speed up the query process.
 Instead of scanning through every document in turn, {{site.data.keyword.cloudant_short_notm}} can jump to the relevant part of the index (say, the section on 20th century books) and retrieve the data much more quickly.

-There are two types of {{site.data.keyword.cloudant_short_notm}} Query indexes: `type=json` and `type=text`.
+{{site.data.keyword.cloudant_short_notm}} Query indexes include two types of indexes: `type=json` and `type=text`.
 These indexes are backed by two underlying indexing technologies we meet in subsequent parts of this course.

 An index is defined when you `POST` some JSON to a database's `_index` endpoint.

 The index object contains a fields array, which specifies which document attributes to index.
-As a general rule, the fields that need indexing are usually equivalent to the attributes used in the `selector` of a query you're going to use to retrieve the data.
+Usually, the fields that need indexing are equivalent to the attributes used in the `selector` of a query you're going to use to retrieve the data.
 That is, if you need to query by the date field, we need to index the date field.

 Although the `name` of an index is optional, it's good practice and we follow this convention.
 It's good to ask {{site.data.keyword.cloudant_short_notm}} a question and specify the name of the index you intend it to use.
 This practice saves {{site.data.keyword.cloudant_short_notm}} from having to choose which index to use from the available ones, and it makes it easy for you to remember which index is which.